 - To comply with the mandated federal requirement to post specific laws Government Docs (an employment law news blog) advices remote employers to set up an employee handbook that is electronically distributed as well as the use of other electronic communications to disseminate legal law information.
 To be compliant, remote workers must have access and remote employers must use electronic communication to direct their remote workers regularly.
 As with ‘in person’, ‘in office’ federal requirements for legal labor law postings, the electronic posting must be located in a conspicuous place.

-- To ensure that remote workers, their remote supervisors and remotely working colleagues are knowledgeable about the remote work guidelines, policies and procedures, Peter Seigel suggests that remote employers make these inclusions into the employee handbook as well: workers’ compensation, time sheet protocols, dress code for video conferencing, reimbursement for items directly related to working remote, confidentiality, cyber and digital security enhancements while working from home.
+- To ensure that remote workers, their remote supervisors and tele-working colleagues are knowledgeable about the remote work guidelines, policies and procedures, Peter Seigel suggests that remote employers make these inclusions into the employee handbook as well: workers’ compensation, time sheet protocols, dress code for video conferencing, reimbursement for items directly related to working remote, confidentiality, cyber and digital security enhancements while working from home.

 - To adhere to the federal requirement to give notice to employees when there is a qualifying event related to health and sick leave, Government Documents advises remote employers to recognize that remote employees are still eligible for the benefits and rights afforded under the Family Medical Leave Act even if they work offsite.
 In fact, a remote worker’s home is technically not considered the legal worksite.
 Rather, the work site is still the location of which the remote worker reports.
 Therefore, those remote workers working from home, working from anywhere and tele-commuting may still be eligible for family and medical leave benefits.